Reyker Securities Plc (in Special Administration)

 - Accordingly, the JSAs have devised and begun implementing a detailed Client tracing program and disclosed the proposed course of action to the FCA.
 The level of tracing efforts will be tiered and proportionate to the value of the Client’s portfolio of Custody Assets and/or Client Money.

 - In due course the JSAs will file an application in Court and with the FCA (for any Client Money Rules modification they require) in order to close the CMP in late 2021.
-Subject to Court availability and the relevant permissions being granted, Clients that have submitted their claim and distribution instructions may therefore receive the balance of their Client Money in the final quarter of 2021.
+Subject to Court availability and the relevant permissions being granted, Clients that have submitted their claim and distribution instructions may therefore receive the balance of their Client Money in November or December of 2021.

 If you have not yet submitted a claim via the Portal and/or completed a CMIF you are strongly encouraged to do so as soon as possible as the JSAs will be taking steps later this calendar year to close the CMP to claims.
 This will mean you will lose your ability to claim your share of Client Money from the CMP.

-- The global update for April 2021 and May 2021 takes the form of the JSAs’ progress report, a copy of which can be found here.
+The global update for June 2021 can be found here.

 - Given several instances of fraudulent communications seeking advance payments from Clients have been reported, we continue to encourage you to remain vigilant and to exercise caution when dealing with correspondence regarding the Special Administration and/or Reyker.